byui-formula-hybrid/Core/.scripts/README.md

 # ESP32 Formula Hybrid Core Library - Scripts

-This folder contains cross-platform scripts for managing the project.
+This folder contains cross-platform scripts for managing the project, except Windows, see the powershell folder for that or use the Git Bash installation for Windows then these apply.

 ## Scripts